 - Side-stitching: This type of wire binding is less common than saddle-stitching.
-The staples are driven through the pages, usually parallel to the bind margin.
+The staples are driven through the pages, usually parallel to the binding margin.
 Reports are often bound this way.

 - Comb binding: The teeth of a plastic ‘comb’ are inserted into a series of slits drilled or punched into a stack of sheets.
 This process is often used for reports and presentations.

 - Spiral binding: A continuous wire or plastic coil is threaded through holes drilled or punched into a stack of sheets.
 Spiral binding is typically used for notebooks.

 - Loose-leaf binding: A set of holes is drilled in a stack of sheets which are then inserted into standard or customized ring binders or post binders.
 This binding technique is used for notebooks, presentations, financial reports, manuals, or any other type of publication that requires frequent updating.

 - Padding: the binding of a stack of sheets using a flexible adhesive so that the sheets can easily be removed.
 Notepads are a typical example of padding.

 Embossing is the process of adding a relief image to a book cover or other printed material.
 Sometimes an ink or foil is used to accent the relief image.
 When the stamped image is left as is, this is called blind embossing.
 Debossing is the opposite, creating a sunken image on the substrate.